browserengineering/book/book/chrome.md

 Click handling
 ==============

-To implement links, the browser chrome, and so on, we need to start with clicks.
+To implement links, the browser UI, and so on, we need to start with clicks.
 We already handle key presses; clicks work similarly in
 Tk: an event handler bound to a certain event.
 For scrolling, we defined `scroll_down` and bound it to `<Down>`; for click handling we